moin-project/GTFS2RDF/README.md

 ```
 There seems to be some issue with the `CONSTRUCT` optimizer, in particular, without the query hint this query is missing triples randomly in the result on each execution, for example the location of `wd:Q681785` isn't contained in the triples.

+The previous query does only return transport stop data for Germany, the GTFS dataset for _Fernverkehr_ will need additional data from other European countries:

+TODO

 This data can be loaded into a local triple store with GeoSPARQL support in addition to the GTFS data we converted in the previous step.

 ### Geo-Matching the GTFS and Wikidata entities